Pellissippi Parkway: Extension to Alcoa

 Construction on the extension began in January 1987, with work on the Tennessee River bridge piers.
-The bridge was completed in the autumn of 1989 but not opened to traffic, and faced multiple acts of trespassing and vandalism afterwards.
+The bridge was completed in the autumn of 1989 but not opened to traffic; as a result, it faced multiple acts of trespassing and vandalism afterwards.
 The short segment between Wrights Ferry Road and the Tennessee River was let in May 1988 and completed in August 1990 but also not opened to traffic.
 In December 1989, construction began on the short segment between US 129 and Wrights Ferry Road, and eight months later, work began on the section between the river and SR 332.
-On December 4, 1992, the 6.6 mi segment between US 129 in and SR 332 opened.
+On December 4, 1992, the 6.6 mi segment between US 129 and SR 332 opened.
 The next segment completed was the 4 mi segment between SR 332 and US 11/US 70 (Kingston Pike), which was contracted in November 1990 and opened on October 6, 1993.
 This segment was constructed on the former location of the Mabry Hood House, an antebellum home located on Kingston Pike that was demolished in 1983 after falling into disrepair.

-The contract for the last major section of the extension, located between Kingston Pike and I-40/I-75, was awarded in September 1993, and included construction of part of the interchange with I-40/75.
+The contract for the last major section of the extension, located between Kingston Pike and I-40/I-75, was awarded in September 1993 and included construction of part of the interchange with I-40/75.
 After repeated delays, this section opened on December 16, 1996, along with four ramps connecting to I-40/75, one of which was temporary.
-At this time, however, an uninterrupted access-controlled connection between the extension and original parkway did not yet exist, requiring traffic north of I-40/75 to enter what was the original parkway connection to I-40/75 via a temporary at-grade intersection.
-The final phase, which began in June 1995 and was completed in late 1998, after multiple delays, completed the interchange with I-40/75, and constructed new carriageways from this interchange to north of Dutchtown Road, replacing the at-grade intersection.
+At this time, an uninterrupted access-controlled connection between the extension and original parkway did not yet exist, requiring traffic north of I-40/75 to enter what was the original parkway connection to I-40/75 via a temporary at-grade intersection.
+The final phase, which began in June 1995 and was completed in late 1998, after multiple delays, completed the interchange with I-40/75 and constructed new carriageways from this interchange to north of Dutchtown Road, replacing the at-grade intersection.
 As part of this project, the flyover ramp from the southbound lanes of the parkway was rebuilt, nearby frontage roads were modified, the at-grade intersection with Dutchtown Road was converted into an interchange, and the nearby Mabry Hood Road interchange on I-40/75 was removed.